 CALAREO International Research Mobility Experience (IRME)

-Funding for Canadian Students to Participate in Field Courses or Study Tours
+Funding for Canadian Students to Participate in Field Courses,

 in Latin America & the Caribbean

-Carleton faculty who have established field courses or are interested in creating new ones in Latin America or the Caribbean can nominate up to 3 students for funding.
-Nominees must be underrepresented students who self-identify as low-income, Indigenous, or students with disabilities.
-Each award recipient will receive $5,000 for travel and accommodations, and other related expenses.
+Faculty members at CALAREO member universities who have established field courses or are interested in creating new ones in Latin America or the Caribbean can nominate students for funding.
+At least half of the nominees should be underrepresented students (low-income, Indigenous, or students with disabilities).
+Award recipient will receive from $2,000-$5,000 for travel and accommodations, and other related expenses, depending on number of students and length of stay, among other factors.

-Field schools may be a for-credit course or a non-credit-based extra-curricular activity.
+Field schools or faculty-led programs may be a for-credit course or a non-credit-based extra-curricular activity.
 Both mobility experiences are eligible for funding.
 The duration of the field school may be 1 to 4 weeks.

 Faculty members will be responsible for fully developing the course, finding partners abroad, securing locations for classes and accommodations, and arranging travel and transportation.